-Jessica Briggs Baffoe-Djan is Departmental Lecturer in Second Language Acquisition and Course Director of the MSc Applied Linguistics & Second Language Acquisition (ALSLA).
+Jessica Briggs Baffoe-Djan is Associate Professor of Applied Linguistics and Second Language Acquisition and Course Director of the MSc Applied Linguistics & Second Language Acquisition (ALSLA).

-A member of the Applied Linguistics and English Medium Instruction research groups, Jessica lectures and supervises on the MSc ALSLA, the MSc Applied Linguistics for Language Teaching (ALLT), the MSc Learning & Teaching (MLT), and the DPhil Education.
+A member of the Applied Linguistics and English Medium Instruction research groups, Dr Briggs Baffoe-Djan lectures and supervises on the MSc ALSLA, the MSc Applied Linguistics for Language Teaching (ALLT), the MSc Learning & Teaching (MLT), and the DPhil Education.

-Prior to pursuing an academic career Jessica worked as an English language teacher for over a decade both in the UK and overseas.
-She holds an MSc in Applied Linguistics & Second Language Acquisition, an MSc in Educational Research Methodology, a DPhil in Education and a PGDip in Learning & Teaching in Higher Education, all from the University of Oxford.
+Prior to pursuing an academic career Jessica worked as an English language teacher for over a decade in the UK and overseas.
+She holds an MSc in Applied Linguistics & Second Language Acquisition, an MSc in Educational Research Methodology, a DPhil in Education and a PGDip in Learning & Teaching in Higher Education from the University of Oxford.